 Also of interest is the Musée des Plan-Reliefs (relief maps), featuring precise miniature models — made during the reign of Louis XIV and Napoleon III — of 17th- and 18th-century French fortified castles, cities, and towns .
 At the time, they were made to help with defensive artillery planning.
 The three-dimensional display is a bit hard to find.
 Head to the fourth floor of Les Invalides building.

 Sixty bronze cannons, the jewels of the French artillery collection, are proudly displayed in the main courtyard.
 Trace 200 years of history and learn how the equipment was manufactured.
-The first of these French classical canons were developed in 1666 and were used in sieges during the wars of Louis XIV and were virtually unchanged until 1764.
+The first of these French classical cannons were developed in 1666 and were used in sieges during the wars of Louis XIV and were virtually unchanged until 1764.

 Versailles with Priority Access + Gardens |